Housing for First-Year Students

 First-Year Residential Options

-All first-year students are housed in the Southfield section of campus, the heart of undergraduate life at Columbia.
+Students are placed in residence halls in the First-Year Area.
 Proximity to Butler Library, Alfred Lerner Hall, John Jay Dining Hall, JJ's Place, and Columbia Health make these residence halls a convenient connection to the Columbia community.

-Five different housing options are available to first-year students: Carman Hall, Furnald Hall, Hartley Hall, John Jay Hall, and Wallach Hall.
-Each hall has a unique set of features and benefits, from singles in corridor-style residences to shared doubles with an adjoining bathroom.
-Students should review each residence hall to learn more and help narrow down their preferences.
+Five different housing options are available to First-Year students: Carman Hall, Furnald Hall, John Jay Hall, Wallach Hall, and Hartley Hall*.
+Students should review each residence hall to learn more and to help narrow down their preferences.